jerrywardlow/portfolio/README.md

 [Magento 2 Starter](https://github.com/cascadia-cookbooks/magento2-starter)<a name="mage2starter"></a> - Work in progress.
 Starter project for the Magento 2 ecommerce application.
 Intended as a "fork-and-go" for anyone looking for a quickstart into a highly customizable deployment of Magento 2.
 Includes configuration management for multiple environments (local, staging, production) utilizing strictly open source Chef cookbooks.

-[Cron Chef cookbook](https://github.com/cascadia-cookbooks/cron)<a name="cascron"></a> - Chef cookbook for management of the cron daemon and creation of cron jobs.
+[Cron Chef cookbook](https://github.com/cascadia-cookbooks/cron)<a name="cascron"></a> - Chef cookbook for the management of the cron daemon and creation of cron jobs.

+[Logrotate Chef cookbook](https://github.com/cascadia-cookbooks/logrotate)<a name="caslogrotate"></a> - Chef cookbook for the management of the logrotate utility and associated entries.

 [Magento Chef cookbook](https://github.com/cascadia-cookbooks/magento)<a name="casmagento"></a> - Work in progress.
 Chef cookbook for the pre-deployment configuration of a Magento 2 environment.